 20. South Sudan – 65,000 visitors

 The world’s youngest country, South Sudan, opens the list of the least visited countries in the world.
-I visited before it became an independent country when it was still part of Sudan where I was working, and the images of the capital, Juba, remain engraved in my mind.
+I visited before it became an independent country on 9 July, 2011.
+This is when it was still part of Sudan where I was working, and the images of the capital, Juba, remain engraved in my mind.

 The potholed road that linked the city to the airport took us on a ride that felt like dune bashing in Dubai.
-The bareness of the infrastructure, with hotels inside contained boxes, and the lack of any sight cannot be compared to any other place.
+The bareness of the infrastructure, with hotels inside container boxes, and the lack of any sites cannot be compared to any other place.

 Fun fact about South Sudan: The first baby born on the day the country became independent was called just that, Independence.

 Need to know: Kidnappings of foreigners are common.
 The security situation is concerning, so be aware of the risks, which unlike other places, are real in South Sudan.
-Given the current situation, it is also unlikely that you can enjoy any of what’s there to see as there is nil infrastructure and refuge camps are still in full swing..
+Given the current situation, it is also unlikely that you can enjoy any of its sites as there is nil infrastructure and refuge camps are still in full swing.

 You will rub shoulders with: NGO personnel and adventurous and brave entrepreneurs who are seizing all the opportunities a new and bare country provides.